dsilvavincy/OpenAI/IMPLEMENTATION_CHECKLIST.md

 - [ ] Document installation and usage instructions
 - [ ] Test offline functionality (except OpenAI API calls)

-### 12. End-to-End Validation
+### 13. Assistants API & Code Interpreter Integration
-- [ ] Run full workflow with real T12 data from multiple properties
+- [ ] Refactor workflow to use OpenAI Assistants API with code_interpreter tool
+- [ ] Implement file upload (CSV/Excel) to OpenAI and manage file_ids
-- [ ] Validate AI-generated questions and insights for relevance and accuracy
+- [ ] Design prompts for code_interpreter (instruct LLM to analyze uploaded file)
-- [ ] Test consistency across multiple weeks of data
+- [ ] Handle multi-part outputs (text, plots, downloadable files)
-- [ ] Conduct user acceptance testing
+- [ ] Validate LLM Python analysis and outputs for accuracy and completeness
-- [ ] Review and refine based on feedback
+- [ ] Update UI to support file upload and display of code_interpreter results
-- [ ] Performance testing with large datasets
+- [ ] Test with large and multi-property datasets
+- [ ] Document new workflow and update user instructions

+**✅ VALIDATION REQUIRED**: LLM can analyze full dataset via code_interpreter, outputs are accurate, and UI supports new workflow

 ---